xman601/ServiceHelper/README.md

 ## 🚀 About

 ServiceHelper is a lightweight tool designed to assist you in writing **Comments** or **Work Notes** in ServiceNow with enhanced formatting options.
+Check it out here [ServiceHelper](servicehelper.exobyte.app).

 ### Features:
 - **Rich Text Formatting**: Add **bold**, *italic*, <u>underline</u>, and [hyperlinks](#).